ostcar/kingfisher/README.md

 Kingfisher is a webserver platform for the [Roc language](https://www.roc-lang.org/).

 It lets you build websites by defining your own Model.
-The model is hold in memory and saved on disk.
+The model is held in memory and saved on disk.

 Kingfisher follows a very minimalistic approach.
 You do not have to deal with